tanvir-git/odoo-documentation/content/applications/services/helpdesk/timesheet_and_invoice/invoice_time.rst

 .. image:: invoice_time/product_invoicing.png
    :align: center
-   :alt: View of a product form and the invoicing options under the tab sales in Odoo Sales
+   :alt: View of a product form and the invoicing options under the tab sales in CoquiAPPs Sales

 This configuration ensures that the customer is invoiced by the number of hours predicted in the sales order, meaning that less or extra hours recorded are not taken into account.
 It also ensures